The Rocks District of Milton-Freewater AVA: History

+The Rocks District of Milton–Freewater AVA is located on an alluvial fan of the Walla Walla River and derives its name from the cobblestone-rich soil near the town of Milton–Freewater, Oregon.
+The towns of Milton and Freewater were founded in the late 1800s and merged in 1951 to become Milton–Freewater.
 Washington State geologist and terroir consultant Kevin Pogue submitted the petition to TTB proposing an area named "The Rocks District of Milton-Freewater."
-(Note: "[Kevin] Pogue authored the TTB petition to establish 'The Rocks at Milton-Freewater' as a federally approved American Viticultural Area.": Perdue 2014) The AVA petition was published for comment in the Federal Register in February 2014, and was established in February 2015.
+The AVA petition was published for comment in the Federal Register in February 2014, and established in February 2015.

-Controversies
+Labeling controversy

-The AVA, unlike the Walla Walla Valley AVA, and the Walla Walla Valley itself, lies entirely within the state of Oregon.
-This has implications for use of the appellation on wines produced in Oregon and Washington.
-Because Federal rules require wines to be fully finished in the state in which the AVA lies, only a handful of Oregon wineries, (Note: Sullivan states only Cayuse, Otis Kenyon, Watermill, Don Carlo Vineyard and Zerba wineries meet the criterion.) out of the more than 100 wineries in both states in the Walla Walla Valley, would be permitted to use the appellation on their product.
-(Note: "The [Rocks AVA] petition is surrounded by a bit of controversy because it is wholly within Oregon though entirely within the Walla Walla Valley.
-Under current federal labeling laws, Washington wineries that use grapes from 'The Rocks' would not be able to use that AVA name on the label.
-Instead, they would need to refer to it as coming from the Walla Walla Valley.
-This would apply even to Washington wineries that own vineyards within the AVA.
-Only Oregon wineries would be able to use the designation.": Perdue 2014) At the same time, Oregon wineries as far away as Portland could use the appellation.
-(Note: "[Wineries in] Portland, hundreds of miles away, can and do make wines from these grapes.
-They could legally use the AVA.": Steiman 2013) This has caused some, labeled "prominent dissenters" by Wine Spectators Harvey Steiman, to oppose the AVA.
-Other reactions were less pointed with wine publishers using terms like "a bit of controversy" and "the location...creates some nuances".
-One of the same publishers said a "sub-appellation was ... inevitable given the uniqueness of the soils and resulting wines".
+The Rocks District lies only in the state of Oregon, unlike the Walla Walla Valley appellation.
+This has implications applying the appellation on wines produced in Oregon and Washington.
+Since Federal rules require wines to be fully finished in the state in which the AVA lies, only Oregon wineries, (Note: Sullivan states only Cayuse, Otis Kenyon, Watermill, Don Carlo Vineyard and Zerba wineries meet the criterion.) out of the more than 100 wineries in the Walla Walla Valley, would be permitted to use The Rocks District appellation on their labels.
+(Note: "[The Rocks AVA] petition is surrounded by a bit of controversy because it is wholly within Oregon though entirely within the Walla Walla Valley.
+Under current TTB labeling rules, Washington wineries that use grapes from "The Rocks" would not be able to use the "The Rocks District" name on their labels.
+Instead, they would need to refer to the Washington state label of "Walla Walla Valley."
+This applies to every Washington state winery since only Oregon wineries can use the designation.")
+Also, all Oregon wineries processing 85% of the AVA's fruit in a vintage can display the appellation name on the labels.
+(Note: "[Wineries in] Portland, hundreds of miles away, can and do make wines from AVA grapes, therefore, they can use 'The Rocks District' on their labels.")
+This caused some, labeled "prominent dissenters" by Wine Spectators Harvey Steiman, to oppose the AVA.
+Other reactions were less pointed with some wine publishers using terms like "a bit of controversy" and "the location...creates some nuances".
+One of the same publishers said a "sub-appellation was ... inevitable given the uniqueness of the soils and resulting wines."